YashSR18/mpu6050/README.md

-# mpu6050
-# MPU6050 Interface with no libraries on Arduino
+# MPU6050 interface with no libraries on Arduino

-This code manually toggles the signals and sends bit by bit data during transmissions.
+- This code manually toggles the signals and sends bit by bit data during transmissions.
+## Overview
+- The MPU6050 consists of accelerometer, gyroscope, temperature sensor. <br>
+- The board consists of 8 pins, 2 for power, 2 for slave i2c, 2 for master i2c, address pin, interrupt pin. <br>
+- The accelerometer and gyroscope use 3 16bit ADCs each for their x,y,z coordinate signals.
+Temperature sensor use 1 16bit ADC. <br>

 ## Wiring

-The MPU6050 sensor is connected to the Arduino as follows:
+- The MPU6050 sensor is connected to the Arduino as follows:

-VCC = 3.3V<br>
+- VCC = 3.3V<br>
-GND = GND<br>
+- GND = GND<br>
-SDA = A 4<br>
+- SDA = A 4<br>
-SCL = A 5<br>
+- SCL = A 5<br>
-AD0 = GND (ADDRESS IS 0x68, IF SET HIGH THEN ADDRESS CHANGES TO 0x69)<br>
+- AD0 = GND (ADDRESS IS 0x68, IF SET HIGH THEN ADDRESS CHANGES TO 0x69)<br>

 ## Logic used